seL4/sel4-tutorials/tutorials/threads/threads.md

 ## Exercises

-This tutorial will guide you through using TCB invocations to create and pass variable to a new thread in the same address space.
+This tutorial will guide you through using TCB invocations to create a new thread in the same address space and pass arguments to the new thread.
 Additionally, you will learn about how to debug a virtual memory fault.

-By the end of this tutorial you want to spawn a new thread to call this function, passing in a third function and argument that this thread will then call.
+By the end of this tutorial you want to spawn a new thread to call the function in the code example below.

 ```c
 /*-- filter TaskContent("threads-start", TaskContentType.ALL, subtask='fault') -*/